-When a couple is trying to conceive, it is often helpful to have an idea of exactly how fertile the woman is.
-There are tests that will provide this information.
-They are easy enough to use, but they can be expensive and you often have to test every day until you establish when your fertile period starts.
+When a couple is trying to conceive, it is often helpful to track various aspects of fertility to have an idea of exactly how fertile the woman is.
+There are various tests and measures that women can keep track of to help provide this information.
+They are easy enough to use, but can be confusing and some at-home test kits can be expensive and you often have to test every day until you establish when your fertile period starts.
 However, there is an easier, more affordable, and a more natural way.
 A woman can tell how fertile she is by examining her cervical mucus.

 Changes Throughout a Woman’s Cycle

 A woman has several hundred glands in the opening of her cervix.
 These glands release some mucus every day.
 But during ovulation, the production of this mucus increases to between 10 and 30 times regular daily levels.
 The thickness and water content of this mucus varies throughout a woman’s cycle.
 If a woman checks her cervical mucus daily and keeps track of it, she can pinpoint her fertility window.